 With job losses and layoffs becoming the norm, we might see a quicker exedus from Dublin, if employees of big companies start working remotely from a different city or town.
 In a senario where employees work remotely in different parts of the country, this could have a significiant positive impact on employers.
 Salary expectations will be lower for talent outside major cities such as Dublin and Cork and companies will be able to attract talent, that might otherwise not have had wanted to uproot their families and move across the country.

 Also there are a lot of small and medium businesses along with solo entrepreneurs and freelancers renting office space, they don’t actually need.
 If you are one of those people, think about it, do I really need this office space and all the expenses that come with it?
-Some Irish companies decide, instead of the traditional office, to rent co working space, flexible serviced offices and virtual office space in Dublin.
+Some Irish companies decide, instead of the traditional office, to rent co working space, flexible serviced offices and of course virtual office space.
 However, co-working and serviced offices are still difficult to open normally due to Covid-19.

 Has the traditional office’s popularity already passed its peak?
 Absolutely it has: With commercial rents in Dublin near all time highs and financial pressures on business along with recession threats of Covid, companies are seeking smaller, more flexible and cheaper office space.